sickboy/RxUI/README.md

 1. To make asynchronous logic and it's presentation as simple as possible.
    - This is solved by encouraging minimal app state and encapsulated logic.
 2. To make that same logic 100% testable and reusable.
-   - This is solved by using Plain Old JavaScript Objects, and no global state.
+   - This is solved by using Plain Old TypeScript Objects, and no global state.

 We can solve both of these problems with Functional Reactive Programming.
 As stated in the name, FRP is functional, which is to say it prefers stateless code, and reactive, which means it deals with asynchronous events.